[Opinion] Is China a challenge to Nato? Beijing responds

 On the exact same day that China successfully tested its first atomic bomb, the Chinese government declared its "No First Use" (NFU) policy, making China the only nuclear-weapon state to have made such an explicit commitment.

 We'd love to invite the three nuclear countries in Nato make the same commitment.
-Given that China has fewer nuclear weapons than any of them, I cannot think of any reason why they should be afraid to do so.
+Given that China has fewer nuclear weapons than any of them, one cannot think of any reason why they should be afraid to do so.

 At present, China's military spending is only a quarter of that of the United States and even smaller if compared with that of Nato as a whole.
 China's military budget accounts for about 1.3 percent of its GDP, much lower than the threshold of Nato countries.